 Jenkins vs Bamboo

 The first obvious difference between Jenkins and Bamboo is the fact that Jenkins is an open source tool and Bamboo is a commercial one.
 Therefore Jenkins is free while Bamboo is a paid solution.
 Jenkins has far more plugins than Bamboo that includes most of the functionality inside the product.
 Being a commercial solution, Bamboo offers great support while Jenkins support is generated by the community (and might be less optimal).
-For an in-depth comparison of Jenkins vs Bamboo click here.
-In addition, check out our comprehensive review of Jenkins vs. TeamCity and Jenkins vs. Azure DevOps
+For more info check out our in-depth comparison of Jenkins vs Bamboo.
+In addition, check out our comprehensive review of Jenkins vs TeamCity and Jenkins vs Azure DevOps

 Jenkins and Incredibuild

-Incredibuild Jenkins integration allows users to utilize their Jenkins nodes to distribute compute processes across other machines in their network or public cloud.
+Incredibuild Jenkins out-of-the-box integration allows users to utilize their Jenkins nodes to distribute compute processes across other machines in their network or public cloud.
 Incredibuild transforms each Jenkins node into a super computer that uses hundreds of cores, thus accelerates time-consuming jobs such as compilations, unit tests, QA scripts, code analysis, packaging, assets creation and more.
-Learn more about Incredibuild and Jenkins integration.
-Review Incredibuild and Jenkins integration.
+When you integrate Jenkins and Incredibuild, you dramatically reduce Jenkins build cycles by up to 30x faster and accelerate individual developers’ build cycles from several minutes to several seconds.

 Jenkins is a great open source CI/CD tool that offers a variety of plugins and a large community that uses it.Get Free License